rcky844/knowledge-handbook/Biology/Biotechnology/Genetic engineering/Recombinant DNA technology.md

 **Terminology**:
 - *Plasmids*: Small, circular DNA molecules found in bacteria separate from the bacterial chromosome and can replicate independently.
+- *Bacteriophages*: Viruses that infect bacteria by attaching to the surface of bacteria and injecting their genetic materials into the bacterial cells.
 - *Gene of interest*: Fragment of the required DNA isolated from a donor cell.
 - *Vector*: DNA molecule used for transferring into a <span style="color: skyblue">host cell</span>, usually a <span style="color: skyblue">plasmids</span>.
 - *Restriction enzymes*: Produced by bacteria as a <span style="color: orange">defense mechanism</span> against <span style="color: skyblue">bacteriophages</span> by <span style="color: lightgreen">cutting up viral DNA before it can be integrated into the bacteria chromosome and replicates</span>.